 - Conduct Research and share our findings on connective practice, community building, and social change through participation and 'making'

 - Make and Show Art; Everything is through making, doing, and telling

 Frontline Arts invites artists (individuals, collectives, or organizations) to submit a project proposal that works towards community goals, dialogue, increased awareness on social and ecological issues, and actionable steps for communities to engage with the project and respond to the social issue.

-The Frontline Arts connective social arts practice can redefine safe space, promote trans-disciplinary collaboration, spark imagination, create aesthetic, amplify marginalized voices, generate dialogue, and connect communities for a better world.
+The Frontline Arts connective social arts practice can promote trans-disciplinary collaboration, spark imagination, create aesthetic, amplify marginalized voices, generate dialogue, and connect communities for a better world.

 Frontline Arts was co-founded by David Keefe, Kevin Basl, Michael Callahan, Saydi Callahan Keefe, Eli Wright, Manda Gorsegner, Donna Bassin and Nebojsa Zlatanovic.
-The idea was to take some of the successful tools learned from Combat Paper NJ (CPNJ) and to adapt them to encourage and support other socially engaged artists and projects, working to connect new communities.
+The idea was to take some of the successful tools learned from Combat Paper NJ (now known as Frontline Paper) and adapt them to encourage and support other socially engaged artists and projects, working to connect new communities.